Head's up, there might be affiliate links ahead!

 Most days for breakfast I have my protein pancakes, but if I’m forced to give up whey protein (the primary ingredient), then my fall back would be eggs and greens.
-I’ve been digging sautéed pea tendrils lately.
+I’ve been digging sautéed pea tendrils and kale lately.

 I’ve been eating the same thing for lunch for about 3 years now.
 Ever since I’ve banished bread from my life, a Big Ass Salad is the midday meal of choice.
-It’s typically a toss up of arugala, cherry tomatoes, olives, fermented veggies and a sprinkle of cheese with olive oil and balsamic.
+It’s typically a toss up of greens, cherry tomatoes, olives, fermented veggies and a sprinkle of cheese with olive oil and balsamic.
 I guess those last three things would have to go and I’d use a cashew based dressing instead.
 I typically have a couple of hard boiled eggs at lunch – but i’m going to assume eggs are okay since they’re pretty much straight from the chicken’s neither region.

 Dinner at my house is typically a piece of fish and some veggies.
 I use butter, coconut oil or olive oil to cook with, so that would have to change.
 I guess I could still get away with coconut oil (I think), but I have no idea how to make butter or squeeze oils out of olives, so those would be out for sure.